-2. SPUR'S REMUNERATION STRATEGY AND PHILOSOPHY
+SPUR'S REMUNERATION STRATEGY AND PHILOSOPHY

 By implementing this remuneration policy, we aim to have and maintain a positive, high-quality, motivated workforce which operates responsibly within an ethical culture.

-Spur's remuneration strategy is underpinned by the overall business objective, namely, maximising value to shareholders, and is informed by our risk framework and appetite, our HR strategy, stakeholder dialogue and by comparative industry practices.
+Spur's remuneration strategy is underpinned by the overall business objective, namely, maximising value to shareholders, and is informed by our risk framework regarding human capital, our HR strategy, stakeholder dialogue and by comparative industry practices.

-2.1 KEY REMUNERATION PRINCIPLES
+KEY REMUNERATION PRINCIPLES